 My sister was always pleasantly surprised when she finally opened her sweet packages and emptied them into her jar on Easter Sunday.
 For some 'strange' reason she always ended up with far more sweets than I did.

-And so now, I turn the clock forward to 2015.
+And so now, I turn the clock forward.
 Once again I am going to try to give up candy and chocolate for Lent.
 I hope I will succeed this time.

 If you have any stories about your childhood Lenten sacrifices, please feel free to share them in the comments section below.